Marvin Rainwater: Height of his career (late 1950s)

 His voice began to give out, and he developed calluses on his vocal cords.
 As a result, Rainwater and MGM Records parted ways in 1960.
 He went into brief retirement to rest his voice and then recorded sporadically for Warwick Records (United Kingdom), although without any hits.
 In the 1960s, he recorded for a series of record labels including United Artists, Warner Bros. and Sonet; and started his own record company called Brave Records.

 Later life

 In the 1970s, Rainwater developed throat cancer, from which he slowly recovered, and moved to Aitkin, Minnesota.
 He appeared occasionally at rockabilly festivals in Europe and was still loved by many fans.

 Rainwater was the 73rd inductee into the Rockabilly Hall of Fame.

 He died of heart failure on September 17, 2013, in Minneapolis.
-Marvin had five children.
-Jimmy and Judi by his first wife Charlene (Scriven) Bartel; Wade, Lora Lee and Barbie by his second wife Barbara.
-He was survived by his third wife Sheree.
+Marvin had children by his first wife, and three by his second.
+He was survived by his third wife.

 Legacy

 Rainwater's song "Gamblin' Man" was covered by Mike Ness on his 1999 album, Under the Influences.
 "So You Think You've Got Troubles" was covered by Harry Nilsson, as evidenced on his 1966 Spotlight on Nilsson compilation album.
 "Gonna Find Me a Bluebird" was covered by Petula Clark in 1957 and by Steve Young on his 1969 album, Rock Salt & Nails.
 "Hot and Cold" was featured on Bob Dylan's radio show, Theme Time Radio Hour.

 The British guitarist Hank Marvin derived his stage surname in honor of Marvin Rainwater.